openedx/edx-documentation/en_us/shared/exercises_tools/molecule_editor.rst

 Molecule Editor Code
 ========================

-To create the molecule editor, you need an HTML component and a Problem component.
+To create the molecule editor, you need an HTML component and a problem component.

 HTML Component Code
 ***************************